zsarge/serpent-game/README.md

 This was developed on Ubuntu.
 Hopefully the codebase is cross platform compatible, but I don't know yet.

+The code uses the terms snake and serpent interchangably.

 Todo:
     Make constants lowercase
     Make functions a UniformCase
+    Move SnakeX & SnakeY into Snake class

+Plan:
+    Create a snake class
+    A snake is an array of segment structs
+        Push to the array to make snake longer